Deltares-research/SPUIS/docs/source/code.rst

 .. py:function:: brwopp(id, hw, dn_des, prof_des):

-	Calculates the width of the wetted surface area for a given cross-section and water level.
+	Calculates the width of the wetted area at a slice for a given water level.

 .. py:function:: chezyc(id, hw, dn_des, prof_des)

-	Calculates the Chézy coefficient per cross-section and water level.
+	Calculates the Chézy coefficient per slice and water level.

 .. py:function:: energh(id, hw, debiet, dn_des, prof_des)

-	Calculates the energyheight with respect to a reference level for each cross-section, water level and discharge.
+	Calculates the energyheight with respect to a reference level for each slice, water level and discharge.

 .. py:function:: froude(id, h, q, dn_des, prof_des)

-	Calculates the Froude number for each cross-section, water level and discharge.
+	Calculates the Froude number for each slice, water level and discharge.

 .. py:function:: grensd(debiet, id, dn_des, prof_des)

-	Calculates boundary layer depth for each cross-section and discharge.
+	Calculates critical depth (at which Fr = 1) for each slice and discharge.

 .. py:function:: hydstr(id, hw, dn_des, prof_des)

-	Calculates the hydraulic raidus for each cross-section and water level.
+	Calculates the hydraulic radius for each slice and water level.

 .. py:function:: impuls(id1, id2, hw1, hw2, debiet, jfn, bm, dn_des, prof_des)